Provable Phase Retrieval with Mirror Descent

 \subsubsection{Local relative strong convexity}

-The next proposition establishes strong convexity relatively to the entropy $\psi$ locally around $\overline{\calX}$.
-In view of strong $1$-convexity of $\psi$, our result also implies local strong convexity with respect to the euclidian norm as shown in \cite{Candes_WF_2015,sun_geometric_2018}.
+The next proposition establishes strong convexity of $f$ \tcb{relative to $\psi$ on a sufficiently small ball around $\overline{\calX}$}.
+In view of strong $1$-convexity of $\psi$, \tcb{our result also implies strong convexity on the same ball} as shown in \cite{Candes_WF_2015,sun_geometric_2018}.

 \begin{lemma} Fix $\lambda \in ]0,1[$ and $\vrho\in]0,\lambda\min\pa{\normm{\avx}^2,1}/(2\max\pa{\normm{\avx}^2/3,1})$.
-If the event $\calE_{conH}$ defined by \eqref{eq:uniconcen_G} holds true then for all $x,z\in B\BPa{\avx,\frac{1-\lambda}{\sqrt{3}}\normm{\avx}}$ and $x,z\in B\BPa{-\avx,\frac{1-\lambda}{\sqrt{3}}\normm{\avx}}$,
+If the event $\calE_{\rm conH}$ defined by \eqref{eq:uniconcen_G} holds true then for all $x,z\in B\BPa{\avx,\frac{1-\lambda}{\sqrt{3}}\normm{\avx}}$ and $x,z\in B\BPa{-\avx,\frac{1-\lambda}{\sqrt{3}}\normm{\avx}}$,

 \end{lemma}